GaluhGita20/Web-SDU/README.md

 # Web-SDU
-project in the Udayana University 3D committee in creating a crud blog.
+project in the Udayana University 3D committee in creating a website for university study orientation .
 Created by Me, Audrey, and Dicky.